gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

     :scale: 50 %

-| **Edublocks**, https://app.edublocks.org/#MicroBit, is an online editor with both blocky code and micropython consistent with Mu editor, and can display the block code and micropython code side by side.
+| **Edublocks**, https://app.edublocks.org/#MicroBit, is an online editor with both blocky code and micropython, and can display the block code and micropython code side by side.

 ----